 The Dark Night of the soul was a poem written in the 1500’s about a man’s journey through the darkness in his soul.
 It is a depiction of his spiritual journey.
 When reading this poem as well as other works regarding the spiritual darkness people experience throughout their lives I have had questions.
 Many questions.
 Because of my training as a doctor I see many elements of mental illness within these people stories and writings.
 When I evaluate my own life and journey there where many times I thought what I was experiencing was a spiritual darkness.
 I now know that what I was experiencing was depression.

 So which is it?
 Is it a spiritual thing or is it a physical illness?
 My personal view given my medical training, own journey and personal study is that few things are either or.
 Rather most things are a little of both.
-Furthermore 80% of people experience depression at some point in there lives.
 So what do we do about this?

 My personal view is that we should be addressing both sides of the coin.
 For if you only address one side you are missing a gigantic component.
 Possibly even harming someone.